A history of Hebrew — how it built its cultural fortress and why it has survived so long.

 Well, at least we can all agree on the word “radio”.
 Also “Academy”, which the Academy of the Hebrew Language has gracefully decided is akademia (האקדמיה).

-This is fine to me, but it seems a little unnecessarily protectionist.
-(I’d be worried about offending people, but Israelis are a wonderfully straightforward, direct people and it’s what makes speaking Hebrew so much damn fun.
+To actively prevent loanwords seems a little unnecessarily protectionist.
+(I’d be worried about offending people, but Israelis are a wonderfully straightforward, direct people and it’s what makes speaking Hebrew so much fun.
 It’s easy to learn a lot about people very quickly.)
 Stopping loanwords from entering a language is futile, as it’ll happen anyway.

 On the plus side, the Academy has proven to be very flexible when it comes to grammar and punctuation.
 They want the grammar to be flexible, not rigidly adhere to old standards.
 And they actually want punctuation to be totally up to the writer.

-Despite the above, Hebrew is liberally adopting slang from Palestinian Arabic.
-A few words I hear in daily use all the time:
+A few Arabic words I hear in daily use in Hebrew all the time:

 - ahlan (اهلا) for a standard greeting (supplanting shalom)